 We will formally review, evaluate and revise this Single Equality Scheme and Equality Action Plan every three years, to set new priorities and identify new actions.
 This process will again involve staff, learners, parents and governors who reflect the full diversity of the school community.

-Links with other School Policies School policies that link with, and have informed this Scheme include: SEN and Inclusion Policy Behaviour Policy Anti-Bullying Policy Pay Policy
+Links with other School Policies School policies that link with, and have informed this Scheme include: SEND and Inclusion Policy, Behaviour Policy, Anti-Bullying Policy and Pay Policy

-Roles and Responsibilities The governing body will: Monitor the implementation of the Scheme and Action Plan to check progress and assess impact on staff, learners and parents Ensure that all governors are aware of their legal responsibilities under equality legislation Receive and discuss regular equality reports on progress and performance Monitor achievement of equality targets Check that implementation of the Scheme and Action Plan achieves improved outcomes for people who share an aspect of their identity in relation to race, disability, gender (including gender identity), age, sexual orientation, religion and belief
+The governing body will: Monitor the implementation of the Scheme and Action Plan to check progress and assess impact on staff, learners and parents, Ensure that all governors are aware of their legal responsibilities under equality legislation, Receive and discuss regular equality reports on progress and performance, Monitor achievement of equality targets and Check that implementation of the Scheme and Action Plan achieves improved outcomes for people who share an aspect of their identity in relation to race, disability, gender (including gender identity), age, sexual orientation, religion and belief

-The headteacher will: Provide proactive leadership to create a community that recognises and celebrates difference within a culture of respect and cooperation Ensure staff, pupils, parents/carers and any other interested stakeholders are aware of this Scheme and their roles and responsibilities in implementing this Scheme Monitor to ensure effective implementation of the Scheme and Action Plan Provide regular reports for governors on progress and performance Allocate appropriate responsibilities, and provide suitable training and development for staff to implement this Scheme.
+The headteacher will: Provide proactive leadership to create a community that recognises and celebrates difference within a culture of respect and cooperation, Ensure staff, pupils, parents/carers and any other interested stakeholders are aware of this Scheme and their roles and responsibilities in implementing this Scheme, Monitor to ensure effective implementation of the Scheme and Action Plan, Provide regular reports for governors on progress and performance and Allocate appropriate responsibilities, and provide suitable training and development for staff to implement this Scheme.

-The senior leadership team will: Drive forward implementation of the Scheme and Action Plan Support staff to carry out their role in implementing this Scheme Provide effective leadership on equality, inclusion and community cohesion Ensure the Scheme is successfully promoted Respond in a timely and appropriate manner when dealing with any incidents or issues of discrimination, harassment or victimisation
+The senior leadership team will: Drive forward implementation of the Scheme and Action Plan, Support staff to carry out their role in implementing this Scheme, Provide effective leadership on equality, inclusion and community cohesion, Ensure the Scheme is successfully promoted and Respond in a timely and appropriate manner when dealing with any incidents or issues of discrimination, harassment or victimisation

-All staff will: Recognise that they have a role and responsibility in their day-to-day work to Promote equality, inclusion and good community relations Challenge inappropriate language and behaviour Tackle bias and stereotyping Respond appropriately to incidents of discrimination and harassment and report these Highlight to the senior leadership team any staff training or development that they require to carry out the above role and responsibilities
+All staff will: Recognise that they have a role and responsibility in their day-to-day work to, Promote equality, inclusion and good community relations, Challenge inappropriate language and behaviour, Tackle bias and stereotyping, Respond appropriately to incidents of discrimination and harassment and report these and Highlight to the senior leadership team any staff training or development that they require to carry out the above role and responsibilities

-All staff will also ensure that students are encouraged to: Recognise that they have a role and responsibility to themselves and others so that they understand and are able to Promote equality, inclusion and good community relations Challenge inappropriate language and behaviour Tackle bias and stereotyping Work to promote anti-bullying strategies Respond appropriately to incidents of discrimination and harassment and understand the action needed to report these.
+All staff will also ensure that students are encouraged to: Recognise that they have a role and responsibility to themselves and others so that they understand and are able to - Promote equality, inclusion and good community relations, Challenge inappropriate language and behaviour, Tackle bias and stereotyping, Work to promote anti-bullying strategies and Respond appropriately to incidents of discrimination and harassment and understand the action needed to report these.

 You can see our Single Equality Action Plan here.